Participate in the 2018 trials! — request form available here

 The Seed to Kitchen Collaborative connects plant breeders focused on organic systems to Wisconsin farmers and chefs, to create delicious, well-adapted vegetable varieties for local organic production.
-A collaboration among chefs, farmers and breeders presents a unique opportunity to focus on vegetable variety characteristics important to local food systems, such as flavor, fresh-market quality and agronomic performance on smaller-scale diversified farms.
+This collaboration presents a unique opportunity to focus on vegetable variety characteristics important to local food systems, such as flavor, fresh-market quality and agronomic performance on smaller-scale diversified farms.

 Over 20 seed companies, universities and independent plant breeders contribute varieties and breeding material to our trials.
 Over 60 farmers grow subsets of these varieties, evaluate them for desirable traits, and provide feedback to the breeders.
 Every month from June through January, Madison chefs gather to taste produce from our trials at the West Madison Agricultural Research Station.
 Sometime’s they’ll test 20 varieties of tomato (or pepper, or beets!) at a time, creating detailed descriptions of flavor, texture, over-all eating quality, and their personal preferences.
 That information goes out to the plant breeders around the country, and farmers across the Upper Midwest, to help each group decide which varieties to improve, market, or experiment with.
 The results of this collaborative work yield incredible new cultivars of your favorite market veggies, proven to perform beautifully on local organic farmers and in our best-loved kitchens.

 Every year we host a tasting event to celebrate the achievements of the season, and invite the public into our world of veggie-obsession.
-Get your tickets for Farm to Flavor 2017 HERE!
-The event will be held August 24 in the Discovery Building on campus, and will feature dishes from all 8 of our participating Madison-area chefs.
+The 2017 event was held August 24 in the Discovery Building on campus, and featuring dishes from our participating Madison-area chefs.

 Edible Madison published a piece about our project in it’s Spring 2017 issue: